-Christine Fort is an associate with Holtzman Vogel Josefiak Torchinsky PLLC, specializing in political committees, campaign finance and election law, lobbying and ethics compliance, and tax-exempt organizations.
+Christine Fort is Of Counsel with Holtzman Vogel Josefiak Torchinsky PLLC, specializing in political committees, campaign finance and election law, lobbying and ethics compliance, and tax-exempt organizations.

 Christine served as the Deputy General Counsel to the National Republican Congressional Committee during the 2014 and 2016 election cycles, where she advised the committee, Republican Members of the U.S. House of Representations, and candidates for the U.S. House on matters of campaign finance, election law, and House Ethics compliance.
 She also assisted the NRCC’s 2014 Independent Expenditure Unit with legal compliance related to television, radio, and digital advertising in targeted races nationwide, and oversaw the successful 2014 recount of Martha McSally’s election in Arizona’s 2nd Congressional District.
 Prior to joining the committee, she was Counsel to the U.S. House Committee on Oversight and Government Reform under Chairman Darrell Issa, working to identify and highlight instances of government waste, fraud, and abuse through investigations and public hearings.